CSB-KaracaLab/prot-on/README.md

 ```

 ## Acknowledgement
-Thanks to Ayşe Berçin Barlas for her advisor in python script writing and project planning.
-Also much appreciated to Eda Şamiloğlu and Mehmet Ergüven for their helpful in the performance analyses of mutation effect algorithms in the litarature.
+We would like to thank Ayşe Berçin Barlas for her assistance in revising the code architecture.
+We also thank Eda Şamiloğlu and Mehmet Ergüven for their contribution to the intial phase of the project.

-## Bugs Report
+## Bug Report
-If you find bugs when you run the proton program, please contact Mehdi Koşaca or Dr. Ezgi Karaca.
+If you encounter any problem, you can contact Mehdi or Ezgi via:

 ## Contacts
 * ezgi.karaca@ibg.edu.tr